gen2brain/iup-go/README.md

 User interface (and OpenGL) is usually not thread-safe and IUP is not thread-safe.
 Some platforms enforce running UI on the main thread.
 Note that a goroutine can arbitrarily and randomly be scheduled or rescheduled on different running threads.

-The secondary threads should not directly update the interface, instead, use `PostMessage` that is expected to be thread-safe.
+The secondary threads (goroutine) should not directly update the UI, instead, use `PostMessage` that is expected to be thread-safe.
 See [example](https://github.com/gen2brain/iup-go/tree/master/examples/postmessage) that sends data to an element, that will be received by a callback when the main loop regains control.

-You can also use the [mainthread](https://github.com/golang-design/mainthread) package to schedule functions on the main thread.
+You can also use the `IdleFunc` and `Timer`.

 ### Cross-compile (Linux)